aimee-mcneil-melville/ToDo-Full-Stack/README.md

 The `server/routes/fruits.js` file contains the fruit-related routes.
 To determine if a request is authenticated or not, we attempt to decode the token sent in the `Authorization` request header.
 This is often done as a piece of Express middleware.

 The `authenticare/server` package exports a `getTokenDecoder` function that returns an Express middleware function, which we can use in our routes.
+It will put the result of the decoded token on `req.user`.

-For each of the `POST`, `PUT` and `DELETE` the fruit routes, apply this middleware function.
+For each of the `POST`, `PUT` and `DELETE` the fruit routes, apply this `getTokenDecoder()` middleware function, and update the `user` variable to be the value from `req.user`, rather than the hard-coded `{ id: 1 }`.
 [Check out the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/getTokenDecoder.md) to see an example of how to do this.

 Try to add, update or delete some fruit from the UI now.
 You should see errors in the developer tools console.